anuragmmer/timed-lyrics/README.md

 # Timed Transcription and Lyrics Integration

 This repository contains two scripts: a Python script (`transcribe.py`) for transcribing audio files into timed text format, and a JavaScript (JSX) script (`timedLyrics.jsx`) that generates timed text layers for use in Adobe After Effects.
 The tools make it easier to handle large transcription tasks and speed up video post-production, especially for lyric videos or time-coded captions.
+Not the most accurate, but it completes 96% of the task.
+You may still need to fix the transcription occasionally.

 ## Overview